Read Chapter 21 “In Between”

 – “Well, you didn’t.
 You chose “your people” and took off.
 Instead of fighting for the planet, you just ran.” – Jenny shouted.

-Maggie wanted to apologize, but if she did, it would have meant that her whole life work was regretful.
-She wasn’t ashamed of her pioneering ideas and believed that she helped Ecotopia grow, and she surely wasn’t ashamed of wanting to save the planet.
-She tried for years to reach out to the Old World’s government, who cared nothing for the slaughter they were committing against humanity and nature.
-Wasting time and energy with the Corporate Government became too draining and too tricky.
+Maggie wanted to apologize, but she wasn’t ashamed of her pioneering ideas and believed that she helped Ecotopia grow, and surely wasn’t ashamed of wanting to save the Ecotopians.
+She tried for years to reach out to the Old World’s government, who cared nothing for the crimes they were committing against humanity and nature.
+But every time she tried she was ignored by the Corporate Government.

 So, when the natural resources began shrinking in the New World, the Ecotopians decided that relocation was the only feasible alternative to save at least a part of the human race.